run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 # Cluster Health and Troubleshooting

+This toubleshooting guide helps you diagnose and resolve issues you may find in your cluster.

 ## Cluster is Disconnected

 When a cluster's status shows “Disconnected”, this means that no communication from the Run:ai cluster services reaches the Run:ai Control Plane.